hpalvarez/zxtap-to-wav/README.md

 Easy command line utility to convert [.TAP files (a data format for ZX-Spectrum emulator)](http://fileformats.archiveteam.org/wiki/TAP_(ZX_Spectrum)) into [sound WAV file](https://en.wikipedia.org/wiki/WAV).
 (Also there is [similar utility to convert binary files into WAV files for personal computer BK-0010](https://github.com/raydac/bkbin2wav))

+This forked version adds turbo WAV file generation for use with the TK90v3 ROM created by Rodolfo Guerra.
+Check it out [at his personal website](https://sites.google.com/view/rodolfoguerra).
+To create this turbo WAV files add the `-t flag` when running the program.

 # How to build?
 Just clone the project and use [maven](https://maven.apache.org/) `mvn package -Ppublish` command or [load needed prebuit version from the latest release](https://github.com/raydac/zxtap-to-wav/releases/tag/1.0.1).